CaptainCore/captaincore-manager/README.txt

 License: MIT License
 License URI: https://opensource.org/licenses/MIT

-Open source toolkit for managing WordPress Sites via SSH & WP-CLI
+WordPress management toolkit for geeky maintenance professionals

 == Description ==

-[CaptainCore](https://captaincore.io) is an open source toolkit for managing WordPress sites via SSH & WP-CLI.
-This is a WordPress plugin that requires a connection to CaptainCore CLI.
+[CaptainCore](https://captaincore.io) is WordPress management toolkit for geeky maintenance professionals.
+This is a WordPress plugin that requires a connection to CaptainCore instance.

 == Installation ==